-Day to day management of the CCL UK Group structure and associated tax compliance is overseen by the UK Tax Manager who is based in the UK and who also supports all UK CCL sites, by providing technical updates, dealing with any taxation queries and supporting the plant controllers with; the management of tax compliance deadlines; understanding new tax rules; and reviewing the dealing with any tax compliance issues resulting from business change.
+Day to day management of the CCL UK Group structure and associated tax compliance is overseen by the UK Tax Manager who is based in the UK and who also supports all UK CCL sites, by providing technical updates, dealing with any taxation queries and supporting the Plant Controllers with; the management of tax compliance deadlines; understanding new tax rules; and advising on tax compliance issues resulting from business change.
 The UK Tax Manager is also the key liaison on a day to day basis between CCL UK and HMRC.

-Each plant controller monitors key risks for business and legislative changes which may impact them and changes to processes or controls are made when required, with the support of the UK Director of Finance and European Tax Manager as set out above;
+Each Plant Controller monitors key risks for business and legislative changes which may impact them and changes to processes or controls are made when required, with the support of the UK Director of Finance and UK Tax Manager as set out above;

 Appropriate training is carried out for CCL staff who manage or process matters which have tax implications;